 Wonderful World of Briards - Nuview

 Welcome to the pages of Nuview Briards.
 On these pages, you will find the dogs we are currently showing, a few who are occupying the couch and a few who, while they don't live with us, are as much a part of our lives as those who do.
 This is the home of Nuview Briards located in beautiful Western Massachusetts.
 Nuview is a joint effort of Mary and Michele who have teamed together to show and breed healthy briards and to continue the lineage of this beautiful and storied breed.
 Michele has been in Briards since 1988, Mary since 2006.

 The Briard is a very old breed of French working dog.
-In early times, Briards were used to defend their charges against wolves and poachers, but the dividing up of the land and the increase in population which followed the French Revolution gradually transformed their work into the more peaceful task of herding the flocks, keeping the sheep within the unfenced boundaries of the pastures, and guarding their masters' property.
+In early times, Briards were used to defend their charges against wolves and poachers.
+The eventual dividing up of the land and the increase in population which followed the French Revolution gradually transformed their work into the more peaceful task of herding the flocks, keeping the sheep within the unfenced boundaries of the pastures and guarding their masters' property.

 The history of the Briard in the Americas is not well documented.
 Some credit the Marquis de Lafayette with the introduction of the breed to this country.
 However, writings of Thomas Jefferson indicate that he also brought representatives of the breed to this continent at about the same time.
 It was not until 1922 that a litter of Briards was registered with the American Kennel Club.
 Barbara Danielson of Groton, Massachusetts, was the breeder.

 We show our dogs throughout the U.S. and Canada.
 Living so close to the border, we have this unique opportunity to compete in both countries.
 We have made many "dog" friends in both countries and feel it is a priviledge to be able to show our dogs.